MurrayIII/UnicodeMathML/README.md

 Sort of – according to [caniuse.com](https://caniuse.com/#search=mathml), native support for MathML is available for around 21% of users as of late 2020** since only Firefox and Safari supported MathML.

 However, [Igalia](https://mathml.igalia.com) added MathML rendering support to Chromium and as of Spring 2023, MathML support has arrived in Chrome, Edge, and Opera.
-To see how it looks with your browser, click on https://murrayiii.github.io/UnicodeMathML/dist/example.html.
+To see how it looks with your browser, click [here](https://murrayiii.github.io/UnicodeMathML/dist/example.html).

 All of this isn't really an issue: [MathJax](https://www.mathjax.org), which you'd probably use to render LaTeX math on the web anyway, provides a polyfill for MathML rendering.